 Portugal is one of Europe's favorite vacation destinations thanks to its coast's sandy beaches, extensive bays, and crystal-clear waters.
 But there's plenty more to the country than enjoying the gentle Mediterranean weather.

-In the north, Porto is home to extraordinary churches and astonishing architecture and delicious wine available in many bars from the nearby Douro valley.
+In the north, Porto is home to extraordinary churches and astonishing architecture, and delicious wine available in many bars from the nearby Douro valley.

-The country performs extremely well in many measures, such as quite a low cost of living, health care, food, infrastructure, safety, housing, work-life balance, environmental quality, leisure, tolerance, political stability, and of course, the balmy climate.
+The country performs exceptionally well in many measures, such as quite a low cost of living, health care, food, infrastructure, safety, housing, work-life balance, environmental quality, leisure, tolerance, political stability, and of course, the balmy climate.
 This unique combination attracts every year thousands of retirees that establish residence here in search of the quality of life at very competitive prices.